dooreelko/anthill/README.md

 ## TODO

-- Validation that all architecture components have received full implementation.
+- [ ] Validation that all architecture components have received full implementation.

-- Docs on how anthill doesn't use OO but Entity objects to have partially implemented non-abstract classes.
+- [ ] Docs on how anthill doesn't use OO, but Entity objects to have partially implemented non-abstract classes.